 It's easy to get them mixed up.
 Whether it's heart failure or a heart attack, your ticker isn't working the way it should.
 But there are big differences in what causes these conditions and how they make you feel.
-And which one you have will guide your doctor when he makes a treatment plan.
+And which one you have will guide your doctor when they make a treatment plan.

 How It Feels if It's a Heart Attack